Personal Finance After 50 For Dummies

 You work hard for your money.
 In order to enjoy an enjoyable and stress-free retirement, you need to make the most of your finances and retirement planning.
 You can get on the right track by determining the appropriate age to retire, becoming familiar with Medicare, and understanding your pension and how it’s protected.

-Copyright © 2010 Eric Tyson All rights reserved.
+Copyright © 2016 Eric Tyson and Bob Carlson.
+All rights reserved.

 The Age You Can Retire and the Benefits You Receive

 As you know, your age has a lot to do with when you can retire.
 If you retire at or later than your full retirement age for Social Security benefits, you’ll make the most of your benefits.
 Planning to maximize your benefits helps you to enjoy your golden years.

 The following table summarizes the age at which you may retire and begin full Social Security benefits.
 It also shows the reduction in those benefits (including for your spouse) if you desire partial benefits at age 62.
 This information is useful when you’re crunching numbers and trying to determine by what age you may be able to retire.

 |Year of Birth||Full Retirement Age (FRA)||Months between Age 62 and FRA||The Retirement Benefit Is Reduced By||The Spouse’s Benefit Is Reduced By|